Defective Medical Device

 New medical products and devices have changed healthcare as we know it.
 Unfortunately, there have been some instances where defects have occurred and caused damages.
-If a manufacturer knowingly sells a faulty product, they could cause severe injury to the patients that they are supposed to be helping.
+If a manufacturer knowingly sells a faulty product or medical device, they could cause severe injury to the patients that they are supposed to be helping.

 How do defective medical products and devices make it into the marketplace?